tobbelobb/line-collision-detector/README.md

 It is found in the linc subrepo.

 ## Status
-"Should" work.
+Should work.

-Means: Code is written and tested a few times.
+Code is written and tested a few times.
-Don't trust it too much.
-Confirm with other methods.

-Until more thorough testing has been done, expect bugs and beta-quality.
+There are no known bugs, but there might be bugs.

+### How to Build Trust in the Computed Result

+If you get collision detected:
+Use the -o flag and generate a debug model.
+Inspect this model in any other program that can visualize stl files.
+Confirm visually that a detected collision is indeed a collision.

+If you get no collision detected:
+Scale up your model gradually until you get collision detected.
+Inspect the collision with -o.
+Convince yourself that any smaller version would avoid collision.

 ## Toolchain